kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

     Type:                  QuotaReserved
 ```

-This means you do not have sufficient free capacity in your ClusterQueue.
+This means you do not have sufficient free quota in your ClusterQueue.

 Other reasons why your Workload has not reserved quota may relate to LocalQueue/ClusterQueue misconfiguration, e.g.: